- eTG complete app – general support

 Therapeutic Guidelines continues to operate during the COVID-19 (coronavirus) pandemic.
-You can read more about how we are responding to these unusual circumstances here.
 As many of our staff are working from home, we request that moving forward, you contact our team by using the enquiry form located on the Contact us section of our website.
 This will enable us to assist you as efficiently as possible.

 Where is the information on COVID-19?

 eTG complete includes a new topic on coronavirus disease that provides links to trusted national and international sources for patient management.
 These sources are frequently updated ensuring eTG complete users always have access to the latest advice.
 This topic will be kept up-to-date with new useful links, as we become aware of them.

 The Therapeutic Guidelines team continue to work predominantly from home.
 We request that as often as possible, you contact our team by using the form located on the Contact us section of our website.
 This will enable us to assist you as efficiently as possible.
 Remember you can purchase or renew up to 25 user eTG complete subscriptions online at any time, click the subscribe button or log in to your account.
 Book orders can also be made online here.

 - Apple: Click and hold eTG complete icon until the cross appears then click the cross.

 - Android: Click on the eTG complete icon and drag it up to the dustbin on the top banner.